 - 68. Following this discovery at the end of 2015 / January 2016, Mr Mackle and myself spoke with the then Medical Director, Dr Richard Wright, regarding our concerns with Mr O'Brien's practice, not only with regard to this latest discovery but also with regard to the other recurrent concerns we had not been able to fully address. - 69.
 Dr Wright advised that he thought it was time to put all the concerns in writing to Mr O'Brien and request a plan from Mr O'Brien to address these concerns. - 70.
 The resulting letter was delivered to Mr O'Brien by Mr Mackle and Martina Corrigan in March 2016. - 71.
 At the end of March 2016, due to a general reshuffle of Assistant Directors in Acute Services by the then Director of Acute Services, Mrs Esther Gishkori, I was transferred to the post of AD for Integrated Maternity and Womens Health and Cancer and Clinical Services.
 Mr Mackle and Mrs Corrigan remained in post and Mr Ronan Carroll was transferred into my outgoing post.
 He was aware of the

 Stinson, Emma M

+From: Young, Michael

-From: Sent: To: Subject: Young, Michael 15 December 2021 09:48 Stinson, Emma M FW:
+To: Stinson, Emma M

+Subject: Personal Information redacted by USI

 Section 21